godisblaack/Basics/Helpful documents/Oh My Posh on Windows 11.md

-# Setting Up Terminal Theme Using Oh My Posh
+# Oh My Posh on Windows 11

 This guide will walk you through the steps to install and configure Oh My Posh, a customizable prompt engine for any shell, in both PowerShell and MSYS2 environments on Windows.